-Parent/Guardian Verification (Must be completed whenever an independent educational evaluator or other qualified professional on behalf of the parent/guardian requests access.)
+Parent/Guardian Verification (Must be completed whenever an independent evaluator or other qualified professional requests access.)

-, am the parent/guardian of the above-named student, and I I, confirm that I have requested an evaluation of my child by the individual named herein, for the stated purpose(s).
-If requested above, I consent to my child being observed and interviewed by the named evaluator as part of this evaluation understanding that the District has not conducted a background check on the evaluator.
+I, , am the parent/guardian of the above-named student, and I confirm that I have requested an evaluation of my child by the individual named herein, for the stated purpose(s).
+If requested above, I consent to my child being interviewed by the named evaluator as part of this visit understanding that the District has not conducted a background check on the evaluator.
 I have no reason to believe the evaluator poses a safety risk to my child or others.
 I further understand and agree that it is my responsibility to notify the School District in writing if I end my working relationship with the named evaluator prior to the completion of the tasks outlined herein and that the School District otherwise will work with the evaluator to provide reasonable access to the school, school building, school facility, personnel, or my child at mutually agreed upon times and in a manner that is least disruptive to the school setting or my child's academic program.